GeyserMC/actions/README.md

 # base-release-action
+You can join the [Discord](https://discord.gg/5z4GuSnqmQ) for help with this project.
 An action to create incremented releases in a similar style to Jenkins

 ## Usage